 Any property that's in the bankruptcy estate and is not exempt can be taken by the trustee and sold, so the proceeds can be distributed among the debtor's creditors.

-A preferential transfer occurs when a debtor, prior to filing for Chapter 7 bankruptcy, pays off a particular creditor or group of creditors when there are other creditors who will be adversely by the bankruptcy.
+A preferential transfer occurs when a debtor, prior to filing for Chapter 7 bankruptcy, pays off a particular creditor or group of creditors and by doing so, causes other creditors to get less in the bankruptcy.
 For example, a debtor may wish to repay a debt to a friend or family member, to make sure that person gets paid in full (and shield the money used to repay the debt, which would instead be divided among all of the debtor's creditors).
 Or, a debtor may wish to repay a debt to a local doctor or other professional with whom the debtor has an ongoing relationship, to make sure the debtor can keep using that person's services.

 Only transfers made within a certain amount of time before you file for bankruptcy count as preferences.
 The rules depend on your relationship to the creditor:

 - During the year before you file for bankruptcy, any payment of more than $600 to an "insider" creditor -- typically, a friend, family member, or business associate -- counts as a preference, subject to the clawback.

 - During the 90-day days before you file, any aggregate payment of more than $600 to a regular creditor (someone other than an insider).

 The problem with preferential transfers (also called preferences) is that it benefits one creditor at the expense of the rest.
 Rather than having their debts tossed into the bankruptcy hopper and receiving pennies on the dollar from the bankruptcy trustee (if that), creditors who receive preference payments are paid in full (which leaves that much less money to be distributed to other creditors).

 Watch Out for the Clawback